 Choice is our most precious possession.
 It is the means by which we grow.
 Where there can be no failure, there can be no success.
 Enforced virtue is no virtue, as was amply demonstrated in the Dark Ages of Europe.
 Human beings live, learn, and grow by choosing between worthy and unworthy motives and experience.
 When we choose wisely, gains are made which can never be lost.
 Making the best selection of which we are capable can appreciably accelerate our progress on the road of human evolution.
 When we choose wrong, we suffer the consequences and eventually learn to avoid the mistake that caused them.
 We may not always appreciate meeting the results of our mistakes, but we have earned them no less than our successes.
 They are our rightful and inescapable heritage.

 Let us then glory in our freedom to choose, bearing in mind that together we hold the threads of human destiny in our hands.
 With every moment we sway the scales, be it ever so slightly, for or against the evolutionary progress of the human race.

-(Reprinted from Sunrise magazine, February/March 1989.
+(From Sunrise magazine, February/March 1989.
 Copyright © 1989 by Theosophical University Press)